rocket-pool/old.docs.rocketpool.net/src/guides/node/mev.md

 </center>

-Check the box labeled `Enable MEV-Boost` to enable it.

 Below is a description of each option and how to use them.

 - The `MEV-Boost Mode` box lets you toggle between a MEV-Boost instance that Rocket Pool manages, and an external one that you manage on your own.
 This is meant for advanced users that already have MEV-Boost set up and simply want to use it instead of having Rocket Pool run a second copy.
 Regular Docker Mode users should just leave this set to `Locally Managed`.

-- Each of the `Relay` check boxes lets you specify which relays you want to use. **You can enable multiple relays here, you don't need to limit your selection to only one!** Please see the descriptions of each relay above for more information on them.
-  - If you don't care about OFAC sanctions or MEV type, **simply check all of the boxes**.
-  - If you want to ensure compliaces with the OFAC sactions, you should select **Flashbots, bloxRoute Regulated, Blocknative, and Eden.**
-  - If you specifically want to avoid relays that comply with the OFAC sanctions, you should select **bloxRoute Max Profit** and/or **bloxRoute Ethical** depending on how you feel about Sandwich Attacks.
-  - *In a future Smartnode update, we'll replace these explicit relay choices with these profiles instead for simplicity.*
+- The `Selection Mode` box lets you switch between **Profile Mode** and **Relay Mode**.
+  - **Profile Mode** is the default.
+It lets you select which relays to enable based on their "profiles".
+A relay's profile is made of the following choices:
+    - Whether it's **regulated** (complies with government sanctions lists such as the OFAC list and blacklists certain addresses) or **unregulated** (*does not* censor any transactions based on any blacklists)
+    - Whether it **allows all types of MEV** or explicitly prohibits bundles that involve sandwich attacks or front-running Ethereum users
+  - You can **select multiple profiles**.
+  - Each profile you select has a set of relays that adhere to it which are listed in the description box; enabling that profile will enable all of those relays.
+  - Advanced users can change this to **Relay Mode**, which lets them explicitly select which relays they would like to use.

 - The `Port` box is not important for Docker mode users.
 - The `Expose API Port` box is not important for Docker mode users.
 - The `Container Tag` box is useful to manually upgrade the version of MEV-Boost that the Smartnode runs if Flashbots releases a new high-priority version you want to use before a Smartnode update with it is released.
 - The `Additional Flags` box is used if you want to add supplemental config flags or parameters directly to the MEV-Boost container.
 Normally, it will not be useful.

-Once you've enabled MEV-Boost and enabled the relays you'd like to do, simply save and exit.
+Once you've enabled MEV-Boost and enabled the relays you'd like, simply save and exit.
 The Smartnode will restart the relevant containers for you, and automatically set it all up for you.

 See below for instructions on how to check that it's working as expected.